seynur/DA-ESS-MitreContent/docs/user_guide.md

 * medium: 50–70% enabled
 * high: 70%+ enabled

-You can mouse over to the cells that contain techniques in order to view the number of available and enabled correlation rules that are specific to that technique.
+You can mouse over to the cells that contain techniques/sub-techniques in order to view the number of available and enabled correlation rules that are specific to that technique/sub-technique.
 ![setup4]